Guides

 Container units

-The emission factors we use from GLEC for container sea freight (CCWG) and logisitics hub transshipment at maritime container terminals (Fraunhofer IML) are based on TEU (Twenty-foot equivalent Units) and container units respectively.
+The emission factors we use from GLEC for container sea freight (CCWG) and logistics hub transshipment at maritime container terminals (Fraunhofer IML) are based on TEU (Twenty-foot equivalent Units) and container units respectively.
 We convert provided weights into TEU with an assumption of using twenty-foot containers and an average load of 10 tonnes per container GLECv3 p21.

 ISO 14083 reporting requirements